Last Updated on November 7, 2021 by Danny

-The stage is not a safe place.
+The stage is not a safe place as any gigging drummer would know.
 It is easy for catastrophe to strike when you are setting things up and taking things down.
 You will constantly be moving here and there on the stage with your drums, so you or anyone else could slip or trip and drop your drums.
 If your drums crack just before a gig, it is a double whammy.
 You just lost an expensive drum and a gig.
 A drum case ensures that this doesn’t happen.

 You never know what might happen during transportation.
 You might break suddenly or swerve dramatically.
 If this happens, your drums will move around and they might hit each other or hit other things.
 This pretty much means your drums are going to be covered in scratches over time.